katholiek-onderwijs-vlaanderen/sri4node/README.md

         console.log("Node app is running at localhost:" + app.get('port'))
     });

+## Reserved and required fields (mandatory)

+There are 3 columns that every resource table must have (it's mandatory).

+Those are:

+* "$$meta.deleted" boolean,
+* "$$meta.modified" timestamp with time zone not null default current_timestamp,
+* "$$meta.created" timestamp with time zone not null default current_timestamp

+The application will fail to register a resource that lacks these fields (and show a message to the user)

 ## Processing Pipeline

 sri4node has a very simple processing pipeline for mapping SRI resources onto a database.